Gateway, Inc.: 1995–2000: Major expansions

 In September 1995, Gateway 2000 commissioned the construction of a manufacturing facility in Hampton, Virginia, worth between $18 million to $20 million and an overseas manufacturing plant in Malaysia to serve computer buyers in East Asia.
 In August 1995, the company purchased an 80-percent stake in the Australian Osborne retailer, and in the following November, Gateway 2000 established their first website on their first Internet domain, gw2k.com.
 By the end of the year, Gateway 2000 posted revenues of $3.7 billion.

 In 1996, Gateway 2000 introduced the Destination 2000, an early home theater PC that used a large-screen CRT television as its monitor.
 It was intended for consuming home media content and multimedia software and came with a built-in modem for Internet connectivity.
 The Destination 2000 sold poorly, and after several months Gateway began offering these systems at retail outlets such as CompUSA at deep discounts.

 In March 1997, the company opened up a number of brick-and-mortar retail locations, called Gateway 2000 Country Stores, in various suburbs across the United States.
 Gateway Country Stores did not stock any of the company's products but had a number on display to allow customers hands-on experience with Gateway 2000 computer systems; customers had to order by phone or through the company's new website.
 Their first location was in Tampa, Florida.
 By 1999, Gateway 2000 had opened up over 140 Country Stores.

 In April 1997, Compaq Computer Corporation was in talks to purchase Gateway 2000 to bolster the former's presence in the mail order market.
-The deal was nearly inked—with Gateway set to receive $7 billion—before Waitt vetoed the acquisition that summer.
+The deal was nearly signed, with Gateway set to receive $7 billion, before Waitt vetoed the acquisition that summer.
 Gateway 2000 themselves acquired two companies in the year, the first being the Amiga Technologies subsidiary of Escom AG, a German company that had filed for bankruptcy in the preceding year.
 Announced in March 1997, the deal was finalized in the following May, with Amiga International, Inc., incorporated as a subsidiary of Gateway 2000 in South Dakota.
 Gateway 2000 paid Escom $13 million for the patents to Amiga technologies, the majority of which centered on multimedia capability.
 In June 1997, Gateway 2000 acquired Advanced Logic Research, Inc., a maker of high-end workstations and servers, in a stock swap valuated at $194 million.

-In late 1997, Gateway 2000 began phasing out the use of cows in their image in an attempt to project a more mature image to their corporate clients.
-Simultaneously, the company formed Gateway Major Accounts, a subsidiary focused on fleet sales to enterprise.
+In late 1997, Gateway 2000 began phasing out the use of cows in their branding in an attempt to project a more mature image to their corporate clients.
+Simultaneously, the company formed Gateway Major Accounts, a subsidiary focused on fleet sales to enterprise clients.
 By 1997's end, the company posted $6.29 billion in revenue and $1 billion in profit.